jamieadams-nerd/ha-security/tmp-talk/ISOLATED-TMP.md

 SI-7 Integrity

 Operational downsides:
-• Breaks legacy software that expects shared /tmp
+_ Breaks legacy software that expects shared /tmp
-• Some installers and compilers behave badly
+- Some installers and compilers behave badly
-• Debugging gets harder
+- Debugging gets harder
-• Not intuitive for admins
+- Not intuitive for admins

 DISA / STIG stance:
-• Allowed but NOT mandated
+- Allowed but NOT mandated
-• Considered “environment-specific hardening”
+- Considered “environment-specific hardening”
-• Often discouraged on general-purpose systems unless well-tested
+- Often discouraged on general-purpose systems unless well-tested

 High-assurance environments?
 More common — but still carefully controlled.

-⸻

 ## PER-PROCESS / systemd PrivateTmp (MODERN, SERVICE-LEVEL ISOLATION)
 This is newer and far more common today.

-Component:
+Component: `systemd`
-systemd

-Directive:
+Directive: `PrivateTmp=true`
-PrivateTmp=true

 What it does:
-• Each daemon gets its own /tmp and /var/tmp
+- Each daemon gets its own `/tmp` and `/var/tmp`
-• Implemented via mount namespaces
+- Implemented via mount namespaces
-• Affects services only — NOT interactive users
+- Affects services only — NOT interactive users

 Example:
 ```